Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-VINEGAR: You can substitute apple cider vinegar for the white vinegar, but it will change the marinade color slightly.
+VINEGAR: You can substitute apple cider vinegar for white vinegar, but it will change the marinade color slightly.

-ONION: You can substitute sweet yellow onion for the red onion in this simple recipe; it is a matter of personal preference.
+ONION: You can substitute the sweet yellow onion for the red onion in this simple recipe; it is a matter of personal preference.

-How to Make This Pickled Cucumber Salad Recipe
+How To Make This Pickled Cucumber Salad Recipe

 STEP ONE: Add the vinegar, sugar, salt, celery seed, and red pepper flakes to a 2 to 3-quart saucepan over medium-high heat.